|by Dave Harris|

 Bats are part of a natural ecosystem and a healthy environment.
 They are important in controlling insect populations.
 To keep bats near your home, but out of your home, put up a bat house.
 This small-roofed shelter provides the benefits associated with bats without the negative aspects of a colony in your home.

 Anyone who finds winter homes of bats should leave without disturbing any bats and reduce their body fat reserves needed to survive the winter.
 Increased temperatures in caves caused by human body heat can awaken bats.
-Report the bat cave to local Department of Natural Resources.
+Report the bat cave to local Department of Lands and Forestry.

 Build your own bat house to keep bats out of your home, while being able to enjoy their benefits.

 Please contact your local Department of Lands and Forestry office for additional information.